intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 		up if hugetlb usage is accounted for in memory.current (i.e. cgroup is mounted with the memory_hugetlb_accounting option).

+	  ksm_rmap_items
+		Number of ksm_rmap_item structures in use.
+The structure ksm_rmap_item stores the reverse mapping information for virtual addresses.
+KSM will generate a ksm_rmap_item for each ksm-scanned page of the process.

+	  ksm_zero_pages
+		Number of empty pages are merged with kernel zero pages by KSM, which is only useful when /sys/kernel/mm/ksm/use_zero_pages.

+	  ksm_merging_pages
+		Number of pages of this process are involved in KSM merging (not including ksm_zero_pages).

+	  ksm_profit
+		Amount of profitable memory that KSM brings (Saved bytes).

   memory.numa_stat
 	A read-only nested-keyed file which exists on non-root cgroups.